 Risk Identification Material risks are identified and informed by risk assessments conducted by business units and risks assessed as part of the strategic planning processes.
-This includes the consideration of emerging risks and trends.
-Risk Assessment and Aggregation Risk is considered on a forward looking basis to determine the capital requirements and solvency, informed by stress and scenario testing.
+This includes the consideration of emerging risks and trends and analysis of the economic environment.
+Risk Assessment and Aggregation Risk is considered on a forward-looking basis to determine the capital requirements and solvency, informed by stress and scenario testing.
 Results The results highlight the appropriateness of solvency cover, resilience of capital to stress tests and adequacy of capital to meet risk appetite requirements.
 They provide insights to focus mitigation and contingency planning.
 Report The final output, the ORSA Report, documents the risk and solvency assessment and includes a prospective assessment of the solvency position.